 The Scoop is in!
 It's a short youtube video where local authorities discuss the recent activity, trends, and events of interest as relates to our residential real estate market.
-Here's the November issue, December to be out soon.
+Here's the March 2014 issue;

 Get informed, get